Last Updated on November 21, 2022 by Chris

 Simply put, a blog is a website that has posts.
 These posts are usually articles, but they may also include videos, pictures, audio clips, and other media.
 The blog automatically displays the newest post first and the oldest last.
 When you say that you own a blog, it means you regularly publish content on your website in a friendly and informal way that attracts readers.
 These readers get to share, comment, and like your content.
 Publishing content to your site regularly makes you a blogger.

 The beauty of having a blog is, you don’t have to be a professional or superstar in your field.
-You don’t need to formally acquire a license, attend formal classes, apply or hold a certification of any kind.
+You don’t need to formally acquire a license, attend formal classes, apply for or hold a certification of any kind.
 In fact, anyone can start and run a blog, even your son or daughter.
 You can blog from anywhere in the world, and many freelancers have already made a lifestyle out of it.
 All you need is a goal for your blog, and then you pursue it.

 Why Start a Blog?